zeronozer/Math-Quiz-App/README.md

 ## Conclusion

 This project demonstrates core skills like breaking complex problems into logical components, writing clean and modular code, handling I/O, and writing tests.
 Creating an engaging game loop and user experience also highlights creativity and problem-solving ability.
 The end result is a polished math quiz app that can form a solid portfolio piece.

+### Credits

+- Inspired by a tutorial by Tech With Tim

+The original tutorial this code is based on is by "Tech With Tim" and can be found here: [link](https://youtu.be/21FnnGKSRZo?t=2382)

+## Contributing

+Contributions are welcome!
+Please open an issue or PR for any enhancements.

+### License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+---

+Have fun playing the "Math Quiz"!